-TCDRS proudly accepted a Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers Association of the United States and Canada (GFOA) for the fiscal year ended Dec.
-31, 2018.
-This was the 27th consecutive year that the system achieved this prestigious award, which recognizes comprehensive annual financial reports that are readable and efficiently organized, and that satisfy accepted accounting principles and applicable legal requirements.
+For the 28th consecutive year, TCDRS proudly accepted a Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers Association of the United States and Canada (GFOA) for the fiscal year ended Dec.
+31, 2019.
+This prestigious award recognizes readable, efficiently organized comprehensive annual financial reports that satisfy accepted accounting principles and applicable legal requirements.

-TCDRS was also awarded the Public Pension Coordinating Council's (PPCC) Public Pension Standards Award for 2019, which is the 17th consecutive year that the system received this award in recognition of meeting professional standards for plan funding and administration.
+For 2020, TCDRS was also awarded the Public Pension Coordinating Council's (PPCC) Public Pension Standards award for the 18th consecutive year.
+This award recognizes systems that meet professional standards for plan funding and administration.